 Read as much information as you can about depression.
 Ask your doctor about the stages involved in treatment, and get a thorough understanding of depression through whatever medium you can get.
 The more you know, the better you can cope with your depressed spouse.

-Don't sacrifice your own personal needs while tackling with your spouse's issues.
-You are entitled to spend your time pursuing meaningful interests in addition to deserving everyday niceties, like a clean surrounding in your house, timely meals, and having a social life.
+You are entitled to spend your time pursuing meaningful interests in addition to deserving everyday niceties, like a clean surrounding in your house, timely meals and having a social life.
 Note that you may not be immune to depression yourself.
 So, balancing your personal pleasures with those of your spouse's will better equip you for managing the condition.